 President and Chief Executive Officer, The New York Academy of Sciences

-Ellis Rubinstein is President and CEO of the 196-year-old New York Academy of Sciences, home of 24,000 scientists in 140 countries and 27 Nobel Laureates on its Council.
+Ellis Rubinstein is President and CEO of the 196-year-old New York Academy of Sciences, a membership organization numbering over 24,000 scientists in 140 countries and with 30 Nobel Laureates on its Council.

-He served as Editor of Science from 1993-2002.
-He was Editor of The Scientist, Senior Editor at Newsweek, and Managing Editor of Science 86 and IEEE Spectrum.
-His journalism was honored by three National Magazine Awards, the Pulitzer Prizes of the U.S. periodical industry.
+Rubinstein served as Editor of Science magazine from 1993 to 2002.
+He has been Editor of The Scientist, Senior Editor at Newsweek, and Managing Editor of Science 86 and IEEE Spectrum.
+His journalism was honored by three National Magazine Awards.

 Having organized the first national publishing agreement that permitted all Chinese scientists to receive Science on the Internet, Rubinstein became the first western journalist to interview Chinese President Jiang Zemin.
 He was also the first science journalist to interview then-President Bill Clinton.